n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googledrive.md

 # Google Drive

-Google Drive node allows you to automate work in the Google Drive platform and integrate Google Drive with other applications. n8n has built-in support for a wide range of Google Drive features, which includes basic operations like creating, updating, listing, deleting, and getting drives, files, and folders.
+The Google Drive node allows you to automate work in the Google Drive platform and integrate Google Drive with other applications. n8n has built-in support for a wide range of Google Drive features, which includes basic operations like creating, updating, listing, deleting, and getting drives, files, and folders.

 On this page, you'll find a list of operations the Google Drive node supports and links to more resources.